 When it comes to talking with your family members about your disease and what you’d like to have happen in the future, Supportive and Palliative Care professionals are here to help you with those conversations.
 We can refer you to counselors or the chaplain, and we can also meet with family members in group meetings—in person or on the phone—to ensure everyone understands your illness, what’s important to you during this time, and how you’d like to prepare for the future.

-When it’s time for you to create a living will, about your wishes for future health care treatment, we can provide you with forms to create this document, explain what they mean, and guide you through the process of determining your preferences.
-A living will is also called an advance directive or health care directive.
+When it’s time for you to create a Durable Power of Attorney for Health Care, about your wishes for future health care treatment, we can provide you with forms to create this document, explain what they mean, and guide you through the process of determining your preferences.

 At your first Supportive and Palliative Care appointment, you’ll receive an individualized care plan that will list the various services available to you with contact information for those services.
 For future Supportive and Palliative Care appointments, you may request that any of these service representatives be present for your appointment.